Let’s break down RIDDOR into bitesize chunks to help you understand what needs to be done.

 Furthermore, when you follow RIDDOR it helps the UK governmental department, the Health and Safety Executive (HSE), to keep a record of work-related incidents.

 This information allows them to identify where and how risks are arising so they can prevent similar occurrences.
+As you can see from the graph below, slips & trips and manual handling are the cause of >50% of the non-fatal RIDDOR accidents.

 If employers ignore RIDDOR and fail to report incidents, they are breaking the law.